ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Can't count on the same screen resolution; have desktop / tablet / phone versions

+> If you need super blazing-fast peformance, you're going to have to
+> write native code.
+Intense apps and light apps are different products for
+> different platforms.

 #### Discovery and Distrubtion

 * If nobody can find it, your product won't be successful